Learning About Learning Differences

 - Spoken language: Delayed speech, deviations in speaking and listening

-- Math: Difficulty understanding & recognizing mathematical terms, concepts & operations, unable to translate & decode word or written problems into mathematical symbols & notations, poor memory and observation skills in carrying out steps & sequences
+- Math: Difficulty understanding & recognising mathematical terms, concepts & operations, unable to translate & decode word or written problems into mathematical symbols & notations, poor memory and observation skills in carrying out steps & sequences

 - Memory: Difficulty recalling incoming information and instructions